Matsiaze/terraform-aws-training/README.md

-## 00-Use this discovery script to deploy an aws instance using terraform
+## Use this discovery script to deploy an aws instance using terraform

+*Enjoy and feel free to improve it for your own purpose*

   > **Pre-requisites**:
      - Install terraform on your system.
 See Documentation here *https://developer.hashicorp.com/terraform/downloads*